-Foreign exchange gains and losses resulting from the settlement of transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in Statement of Income and Retained Earnings except when deferred in other comprehensive income as qualifying cash flow hedges.
+Foreign exchange gains and losses resulting from the settlement of transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss except when deferred in other comprehensive income as qualifying cash flow hedges.

 Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the Statement of Income and Retained Earnings within 'finance income or costs'.
-All other foreign exchange gains and losses are presented in Statement of Income and Retained Earnings within 'other operating income'.
+All other foreign exchange gains and losses are presented in profit or loss within 'other operating income'.